 - 2.2.
 The Linkage Program supports the growth of research partnerships between universitybased researchers and researchers in other sectors in Australia and overseas for projects that generate new knowledge, technologies and innovations. - 2.3.
+The objectives of the Linkage Program are to deliver outcomes of benefit to Australia and build Australia's research and innovation capacity through support for: - a. collaborative research between university-based researchers and researchers in other sectors; - b. research training and career opportunities that enable Australian and international researchers and research students to work with industry and other end-users; and - research in Australian Government priority areas, including the National c.
+Manufacturing Priorities. - 2.4.
+Consistent with these objectives, no less than 70% of recommended Linkage Program grants will be aligned with the National Manufacturing Priorities. - 2.5.
 The purpose of the Linkage Program is to promote national and international research partnerships between researchers and business, industry, community organisations and other publicly funded research agencies.
-By supporting the development of partnerships, the ARC encourages the transfer of skills, knowledge and ideas as a basis for securing commercial and other benefits of research. - 2.4.
-The ARC's Linkage Program encourages and extends cooperative approaches to research and improve the use of research outcomes by strengthening links within Australia's innovation system and with innovation systems internationally. - 2.5.
-The objectives of the Linkage Program are to deliver outcomes of benefit to Australia and build Australia's research and innovation capacity through support for: - a. collaborative research between university-based researchers and researchers in other sectors; - b. research training and career opportunities that enable Australian and international researchers and research students to work with industry and other end-users; and - c. research in priority areas. - 2.6.
-The grant opportunities currently available under the Linkage Program are: - a.
-Industrial Transformation Research Program (ITRP) comprising: - Industrial Transformation Research Hubs (Research Hubs); - Industrial Transformation Training Centres (Training Centres); - b.
-Linkage Projects; - c.
-LIEF; - d.
-ARC Centres of Excellence; - e.
+By supporting the development of partnerships, the ARC encourages the transfer of skills, knowledge and ideas as a basis for securing commercial and other benefits of research.
+The Linkage Program encourages and extends cooperative approaches to research and improve the use of research outcomes by strengthening links within Australia's innovation system and with innovation systems internationally.

+- 2.6.
+The grant opportunities currently available under the Linkage Program are: - Industrial Transformation Research Program (ITRP) comprising: - Industrial Transformation Research Hubs (Research Hubs); - Industrial Transformation Training Centres (Training Centres); - Linkage Projects; b. - c.
+LIEF; - ARC Centres of Excellence; d. - e.
 Special Research Initiatives; - f.
-Learned Academies Special Projects (LASP); and - g.
-Supporting Responses to Commonwealth Science Council Priorities.
+Learned Academies Special Projects (LASP); and - Supporting Responses to Commonwealth Science Council Priorities. g.